-Uncover how to combine Braze’s cross-channel approach with Voucherify’s reward infrastructure to give backwind for your customer retention campaigns.
+Uncover how to combine Braze’s cross-channel approach with Voucherify’s reward infrastructure to give backwind for your customer retention campaigns and loyalty incentives.

 Are your customer loyalty KPIs standing still?
-You have improved your product, personalized your messaging, adjusted branding, and used cross-channel conversations, yet your offers don’t win beauty contests for customers’ loyalty.
+You have improved your product, personalized your messaging, adjusted branding, and used cross-channel conversations, yet your offers don’t win beauty contests for best customers’ loyalty incentives.
 Rings a bell?
-If so, you might reconsider your incentives.
+If so, you might reconsider your loyalty tatics.

-Why to focus on retention in the first place
+Why focus on retention in the first place?

 - The top 10% of your customer base spend 3x more than your average customer.

 - 67% of customer churn is preventable if the issue is resolved during the first interaction.